BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 Grab the a *Dusk Ball* on the mountain, and the hidden *Telluric Seed*.

 Head back to the middle area.
-Hidden as you head up and to the dead end on the left is *Ice Heal*, *Ice Gem*, *Paralyze Heal*, *Hyper Potion*, *Zinc*, and *Genius Wing*.
+Hidden as you head up and to the dead end on the left is *Ice Heal*, *Ice Gem*, *Paralyze Heal*, *Hyper Potion*, *Zinc*, and *Genius Feather*.
 Surf across the pond we passed earlier.
 You'll find Mitsudo, the ninth kid, for the *Lost Souls* quest!

-Hidden on this path is *Resist Wing*, *HP Up*, *Rare Candy*, and *Telluric Seed*.
+Hidden on this path is *Resist Feather*, *HP Up*, *Rare Candy*, and *Telluric Seed*.
 At night we can battle stationary Snorunt.

 Head back down and surf back across the pond.
 Go up and right to find a hidden *X Special*.
 Follow the final path up, go all the way up to the spring, and grab the *Max Repel*.
 Either Anju's Pendant or the Mysterious Emblem will allow you to enter the spring of preservation at the top.